“Why do I have so much clutter?”

 Everything within our home carries a story - a story that is solidified by beliefs.
 These beliefs (and a lot of the time, limiting beliefs) create our reality, which is what creates our story.

-And this old story, it continues to play out in our minds and in our lives because it’s so tightly anchored into our very being by the very things we keep in our homes.
+And this old story, it continues to play out in our minds and in our lives because it’s so tightly anchored into our being by the very things we keep in our homes.
 It keeps us stuck in the past and inhibits us from moving forward.

 In essence, this is clutter.